IBM/javacore-analyser/README.md

 #### Running cmd application:
 1. Install application if not done yet
 2. Activate your created virtual environment according to activate Virtual Environment according to [Creating virtual environments](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments)
+3. Run the following command from cmd:
+`javacore-analyser-batch <input-data> <generated-reports-dir>`
+or
+`python -m javacore_analyser <input-data> <generated-reports-dir>`

-3. Run the following command from cmd: `javacore-analyser-batch <input-data> <generated-reports-dir>` Where `<input-data>` is one of the following:
+Where `<input-data>` is one of the following:
 * The directory containing javacores and optionally verbose gc
 * Archive (7z, zip, tar.gz, tar.bz2) containing the same
 * List of the javacores separated by `;` character.
 Optionally you can add `--separator` option to define your own separator.
 You can type the following command to obtain the help:
-`javacore-analyser-batch --help`
+`javacore-analyser-batch --help` or `python -m javacore_analyser --help`

 #### Running web application:
 1. Repeat steps 1-3 from cmd application
 2. Execute the following command from cmd:
-  `javacore_analyser_web --port=500 --reports-dir=/data/reports_dir`
+  `javacore_analyser_web --port=5000 --reports-dir=/data/reports_dir`
+     or
+  `python -m javacore_analyser --port=5000 --reports-dir=/data/reports_dir`

    The first parameter set the port to use by application.
 If not specified, 5000 will be used.
    The second parameter sets where the reports need to be stored.
 If not set, then the `reports` dir will be created in current location.

 Now you can type (http://localhost:5000/).

 ### Running container image
 There is an unofficial Docker/Podman container managed by one of projects developers.
 Use the following command